Klump3n/platt-ceph-gateway/README.md

 logging by appending `-l verbose` to the command line input.

+## Data organisation of the ceph cluster ##

+All simulations are saved in a _Pool_.
+In the pool there are different _Namespaces_.
+Each namespace contains exactly one simulation with all files (mesh, field; for every timestep).
+Each file is a binary.
+Each binary can have a sha1sum attached to it.
+The sha1sum makes identifying the file quicker.

 ## Usage printout ##

 Type `./gateway.py -h` for the help.